 Anything else you need to know?

-Togo are the only former qualifiers already to be eliminated definitively from the campaign, while Chad, the Central African Republic, Sao Tome e Principe, Somalia, Gambia, Kenya, Seychelles, Congo-Brazzaville, Mauritius, Eswatini, Mauritania, South Sudan, Djibouti and Zimbabwe are the other sides out of the running for the World Cup.
+Togo are the only former qualifiers already to be eliminated definitively from the campaign, while Chad, the Central African Republic, Ethiopia, Sao Tome e Principe, Somalia, Gambia, Kenya, Seychelles, Congo-Brazzaville, Lesotho, Mauritius, Burundi, Eswatini, Mauritania, South Sudan, Djibouti and Zimbabwe are the other sides out of the running for the World Cup.

+Morocco have already advanced as Group E winners, although the fate of the second-placed team in this group - currently Tanzania - remains to be seen.
 With Eritrea having been withdrawn from qualification, allegedly due to concerns that players would take the option of away matches to abscond from the camp and seek asylum, teams in this group are playing one match fewer than the others.
-It's hard to see how Tanzania - if they hold off Zambia and Niger to finish second - will have enough points to be competitive in the ranking of group runners-up.